Tithugues/PropertiesParser/.github/README.md

           is \
           multilined

-In this case, the key will be `key` and the value `value which is multilined`.
+In this case, the property will be `property` and the value `value which is multilined`.

 ### Comments